 Got it.
 And this is why I spent my teenage years decked out in Angels Flight suits and got my hair permed.
 No, as a matter of fact, it did not get me laid.
-However, the long-term effect of this lesson was that these questions, as flippant or innocent as they may be, can have formative effects, and my response to my daughter in this moment could become one of the blocks in the life-long game of Jenga that is Love & Sex.
+However, the long-term effect of this lesson was that these questions, as flippant or innocent as they may be, can have formative effects, and my response to the ab dilemma could become one of the blocks in the life-long game of Jenga that is Love & Sex.

 “Well, sorry about that,” I said.
 “Tarzan should wear a shirt anyway.
 Lots of bugs in the jungle.
 Want to watch The Loud House instead tonight?”